Trusted WordPress tutorials, when you need them most.

 9. Ask Users to Join Your Email List

-If you are not already building an email list, then see our guide on why it is so important to build an email list.
+And if you’re not building an email list yet, then you might want to see our guide on why it is so important to build an email list.

 (Source: WPBeginner)

-Adding photos of your team members and staff on the contact page makes it more personable and welcoming.
-It reassures your visitors that there are real people behind your contact form page who will be answering their questions.
+Adding photos of your team members to the contact page makes it more personable and welcoming.
+It reassures visitors that real people are behind the contact page, ready to answer their questions.

 11. Make Your Contact Form Page Engaging

 Your contact form page doesn’t need to be plain.
-You can add photos of your office, store, or support team to reflect your company’s culture and values.
+Adding photos of your office, store, products, or team can reflect your company’s personality.

 12. Be Creative With Your Contact Page Design

 You may have noticed that a lot of contact pages on different websites follow a simple and very predictable layout.
-While it serves the purpose, you can use it as an opportunity to stand out.
+While it serves the purpose, you can use your page as an opportunity to stand out.

 Many premium WordPress themes come with built-in styles for forms.
 You can customize those styles by adding custom CSS or using a plugin like CSS Hero.

-We recommend using a drag-and-drop page builder plugin to create your contact form page layout.
+You can also use a drag-and-drop page builder plugin like SeedProd to create your contact form page layout.
 This will allow you the flexibility to be more creative without writing any code.

 When you create a multi-page form or a form with a lot of fields, then you risk reducing your conversion rate.
 Often users get form fatigue and leave before completing the entire form.

-To combat form fatigue, many advanced form builders like Wufoo and WPForms come with form abandonment addons.
+To fight form fatigue, many advanced form builders like WPForms come with form abandonment addons.
 This helps you capture partial entries from your forms.

 Expert Guides on WordPress Contact Forms and Pages

 We hope this article helped you learn the best practices of great contact form page designs.
-You may also want to see our step-by-step WordPress SEO guide to improve your rankings or our expert pick of the best WordPress survey plugins.
+Next, you may also want to see our step-by-step guides on how to add autocomplete for address fields and how to set up WordPress form tracking in Google Analytics.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.